Willardgmoore/Nucleus/docs/overview/mission_control.rst

 Project (Creators only)
 ----------------------------

-This pages has three tabs that creators can access.
+These pages has three tabs that creators can access.

 .. rubric:: Project